Bitcoin btc

 Honeyminer

 For one, the software is currently only available for Windows and Mac.
-Though many users won’t find this a huge problem.
+However many users won’t find this a huge problem.
 Another is that, of course, Honeyminer takes a cut of your earnings.
 Currently, the fee is 8% if you run one GPU and 2.5% if you run two or more.
 Hence it is obviously a bit more lucrative if you have a more advanced rig.
-If you find the fee acceptable for the convenience, this can be a great way to get involved with minimum work or risk.
+If you find the fee acceptable for convenience, this can be a great way to get involved with minimum work or risk.

-Cloud Mining
+Cloud mining

 If you don’t want to mine on your own hardware, one option that many find attractive is cloud mining.
 This involves basically purchasing a contract with a provider.
-They in turn mine cryptocurrency with their own hardware on your behalf.
+They, in turn, mine cryptocurrency with their own hardware on your behalf.
 Customers get payments regularly in the cryptocurrency they choose to sign up for.

 Companies such as Hashflare and Genesis Mining offer just these types of plans.
-Be aware that like with Coinmine, the upfront cost will affect how long it takes you to actually become profitable.
+Be aware that like with Coinmine, the upfront cost will affect how long it takes you actually to become profitable.
 There are occasionally also free cloud mining plans available.
 The offering from the Stormgain cryptocurrency exchange may be better suited to new users.

 Buy Bitcoin